National Bureau of Investigation (Philippines)

 The NBI was modelled after the United States' Federal Bureau of Investigation (FBI) when it was being established.

 History

-The Division of Investigation, later renamed the National Bureau of Investigation, came into existence on June 19, 1947, the date Republic Act 157 was approved.
+The Division of Investigation, later renamed the National Bureau of Investigation, came into existence on June 19, 1947, the date Republic Act No. 157 was approved.
 Its history goes back to November 13, 1936, when a Division of Investigation (DI) under the Department of Justice was created with the enactment of Commonwealth Act No. 181 by the First National Assembly.
 Section 1, C.A.
 No. 181 provides:

 A Division of Investigation under the Department of Justice is hereby created.
 It shall be composed of such personnel as may be necessary, in the discretion of the Secretary of Justice, and its duties shall be to help in the detection and prosecution of crimes; to acquire, collect, classify and preserve criminal identification records; and to obtain information on all matters affecting the public interest.